This policy applies to all college departments and programs.

 - Dinner: $23

-The pre-approved food service vendors listed maintain the documentation on file with the College’s Office of Events and Earlham Dining Services.
-If a vendor is not included on the College’s Schedule of Pre-Approved Vendors, the department or student organization requesting food service is responsible for providing the necessary documentation to verify that the Food Vendor Requirements meet this policy.
+Earlham’s Office of Events and Earlham Dining Services maintains Approved Vendors List that may be consulted for catering services should Metz be unavailable for catering.
+If a vendor is not included on the College’s Approved Vendors List, the department or student organization requesting food service is responsible for providing the necessary documentation to verify that vendor meets the requirements indicated in this policy.

 - Food liability waiver